 Babucho isn’t somewhere I frequent all that often, but I was a massive fan of it when it was Coco Mo a million years ago (their Caesar salad was the best I’ve ever had).
-I’m also not normally a fan of Italian restaurants that claim to do Sunday dinners because, well, it’s not all that Italian is it?
+I’m also not normally a fan of Italian restaurants that claim to do Sunday lunch because, well, it’s not all that Italian is it?

 Carrie and I were long overdue a gossip catch up, and being the amazing supportive friend that she is, she was willing to help me on my quest to try every Sunday roast the city has to offer.
 And that includes Italian restaurants.